digint/btrbk/README.md

     #!/bin/sh
     exec /usr/sbin/btrbk -q run

-Note that you can run btrbk more than once an hour, e.g. by by calling `sudo btrbk run` from the command line.
+Note that you can run btrbk more than once an hour, e.g. by calling `sudo btrbk run` from the command line.
 With this setup, all those extra snapshots will be kept for 18 hours.